-RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and (b) disclose that policy or a summary of it. (b) A copy of the policy will be provided on the Company's website/Annual Report.
-Additional recommendations that apply only in certain cases Recommendation 9.1 A listed entity with a director who does not speak the language in which board or security holder meetings are held or key corporate documents are written should disclose the processes it has in place to ensure the director understands and can contribute to the discussions at those meetings and understands and can discharge their obligations in relation to those documents.
-Recommendation 9.2 Not applicable.
+RECO MMENDATIONS (4 TH EDITION) COMPLY EXPLANATION (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and (b) A copy of the policy will be provided on the Company's website/Annual Report. (b) disclose that policy or a summary of it.
+Additional recommendations that apply only in certain cases A liste langu held disclo under meeti Recommendation 9.1 A listed entity with a director who does not speak the language in which board or security holder meetings are held or key corporate documents are written should disclose the processes it has in place to ensure the director understands and can contribute to the discussions at those meetings and understands and can discharge their obligations in relation to those documents.
 Not applicable.
-A listed entity established outside Australia should ensure that meetings of security holders are held at a reasonable place and time.
-Recommendation 9.3 A listed entity established outside Australia, and an externally managed listed entity that has an AGM, should ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit.
+A liste Recommendation 9.2 A listed entity established outside Australia should ensure that meetings of security holders are held at a reasonable place and time.
+Not applicable.
+A listo extern ensure availa ed entity established outside Australia, and an nally managed listed entity that has an AGM, should that its external auditor attends its AGM and is able to answer questions from security holders relevant audit.
 Not applicable.